twhid/javascript/README.md

 ## <a name='comments'>Comments</a>

+- Use [JSDoc](http://usejsdoc.org/) syntax for comments whenever possible
 - Use `/** ... */` for multiline comments.
 Include a description, specify types and values for all parameters and return values.

     ```javascript